 Yvette Vickers was a fine actress who never got her due.
 So was Allison Hayes.
 They both have parts more colorful in Fifty Foot Woman than women in “lobster” movies circa 50’s (lobster short for mainstream in Rick Sullivan’s Gore Gazette of lamented past).
 Something outlaw drives performances Vickers/Hayes give, being outside bounds, so why not give it the gas?
 Least respectable often yields most reward.
 Yvette was interviewed in an early Filmfax.
 I read it realizing every fact (or “Fax”) would be familiar.
 She chatted re 50 Ft. and other cheapies, like Giant Leeches where Vickers blood was drained s-l-o-w-l-y to still disturbing effect.
 Speaking which, Yvette’s own end, and talk about disturbing.
 If life pays off to the deserving, why didn’t someone look in on her? (months alone to mummify … ghastly) Another who died depleted and seeming forgot was Edward D. Wood, Jr., a name I like reciting full as endorse for Ed’s dignity, which he merited by being always there and work-ready, image kindly captured by Tim Burton’s bio-film.
 I made march through Night of the Ghouls (aka Revenge of the Dead), my thumb sore of pressing fast forward it's true, but job at long last done, and pleased for the doing.
 Here was infamous one rescued by Wade Williams from storage because Ed Wood couldn’t pay the lab tab.
 Wade did, and gave Night/Dead back to posterity.
 One more reason to salute both he and Wood.

 Wade was a prince to me during chase after 35mm, going extra miles to make sure I was happy with deals made, him country-wide connected with rare prints.
 We talked frequent on collecting in general and he taught me lots.
 Never met Wade in person, a regret.
 I call Bride of the Monster and Plan 9 From Outer Space D.G.M’s (Darn Good Movies), but concede Night/Dead for runt of Wood chiller litter, Bela and Vampira sorely missed, too little of Tor and Criswell to compensate.
 Forrest Ackerman in Famous Monsters featured Revenge of the Dead like a new movie coming soon, and I waited for it, but nothing followed trumpets.
 Of Universal sci-fi, or “weirdies” as trade labeled them, all but one saw Blu-Ray, holdout Curucu, Beast of the Amazon till recent when “Vinegar Syndrome” served it to eager fandom.
-Curucu went on location that were living hell for cast/crew, this told colorfully by Beverly Garland in Filmfax, plus elsewhere by John Bromfield, writer-director Curt Siodmak.
+Curucu went on location that was living hell for cast/crew, this told colorfully by Beverly Garland in Filmfax, plus elsewhere by John Bromfield, writer-director Curt Siodmak.
 Did film folk suffer more for their craft in the fifties?
 To come home from ordeal of Bridge on the River Kwai left at least pride of accomplishment in a job worthwhile, but Curucu?
 And yet there were dividends, for Curucu played to endless midnights while Kwai dwelled solely it seemed in respectable primetime.
 Curucu is celebrated for being bad, not like others from Universal (even Mole People and Mantis have adherents, including me).
 Turns out U-I did not make Curucu, but bought it after completion by independents.
 There is color, a depart from Universal norm, jungly fun if a largely non-existent “monster” (mere man in scary get-up).
 An admitted cheat, especially when you compare outcome with posters set out for bait.

 Last of sci-fi gorge came with replace I had put off of a defective Revenge of the Creature disc from Universal’s Gill Man Legacy set of seasons back, where for some reason Revenge looked lousy in 3-D. What refresh to get right this personal favorite of the Creature trio.
 Among things that make 3-D fun: insects flying in foreground appear like real ones in my den, me hopping off the chair for a swatter at one point.
 Magic of movies indeed, a trick to still work after sixty-eight years.
 The Creature of all monsters deserved least the many intrusions made upon his privacy.
 Was there an actor considered “best” at playing the Gill Man, or were they interchangeably tall, stunt proficient, swimmer guys?
 Tom Weaver and crew gave solid account of this and related data in The Creature Chronicles, which I consulted again after watching Revenge.
 Green suit wearers did shows through the nineties and then some.
 So did screamers plus idol Agar.
 I loaned Ben Chapman my pen at the Beverly Garland Hotel register, encountered Agar exiting a 16mm Revenge screening.
 Someone mentioned John Bromfield and he grinned, shook his head, and repeated “Bromfield!” as if to recall an unforgettable character.
 Julia Adams and Lori Nelson were present and autograph friendly.
 We imagined somehow that it would always be like this, film folk like then-still living parents to give glimpse of past we hoped never would pass.
 Is it really sixty years since I built an Aurora Creature model, bought for a dollar?
 To add authentic 3-D to Revenge of the Creature is such sweetener, like what they did for Invaders from Mars with 4K, plus sharpen and size to Arous, Fifty Foot, the rest.
 If all these can be made lovely again, surely there is hope of renewal for us all.